United Nations Environment Programme Finance Initiative: Building the initiative

+By 2023, the membership of these alliances had expanded to 86 institutions, collectively managing over USD 9.5 trillion.
+They achieved a reduction in financed GHG emissions to 213.4 million tons.
+Additionally, 69 members defined new intermediate climate targets, while 67 set ambitious sub-portfolio targets aiming for significant CO2e reductions between 22–32% by 2025 and 40–60% by 2030.
+The alliances also directed substantial investments totaling USD 380.6 billion towards climate solutions, particularly in the building and energy sectors.

+After the reelection of Donald Trump, most major Wall Street banks backed out of the Net-Zero Banking Alliance after the administration threatened banks with net zero policies.
+Major banks from Canada, the UK, Switzerland, Australia, and Japan soon followed, with most saying they would continue to follow internal emissions targets.
+The group declared that it had formally ceased operations on October 3, 2025.

-UNEP FI and PRI
+PRI

-For many years, UNEP FI’s membership comprised investors and asset managers who worked with UNEP FI on influential initiatives such as the Property Working Group, as well as publishing landmark reports including the “Freshfields Report” regarded as the first major step in mainstreaming responsible investment.
+For many years, UNEP FI's membership comprised investors and asset managers who worked with UNEP FI on influential initiatives such as the Property Working Group, as well as publishing landmark reports including the "Freshfields Report" regarded as the first major step in mainstreaming responsible investment.

-To accelerate leadership in responsible investment and better serve the investment community and the financial industry at large, in 2021, UNEP FI and its sister organisation the Principles for Responsible Investment established a joint initiative, the Investment Leadership Programme (ILP), and merged UNEP FI’s investment membership with PRI's.The platform brings together small groups of leading responsible investors to work on initiatives that are considered to be leading best-practice.
-Investors continue to have to access to ILP leadership projects and initiatives through their membership of the PRI.
-Through this collaborative programme, leading investors continue to engage with UNEP FI’s network of banks and insurers and continue to work with others to catalyse change across the entire finance industry.
+To accelerate leadership in responsible investment and better serve the investment community and the financial industry at large, in 2021, UNEP FI and its sister organisation the Principles for Responsible Investment established a joint initiative, the Investment Leadership Programme (ILP), and merged UNEP FI's investment membership with PRI's.
+The platform brings together small groups of leading responsible investors to work on initiatives that are considered to be leading best practices.
+Investors continue to have access to ILP leadership projects and initiatives through their membership in the PRI.
+Through this collaborative programme, leading investors continue to engage with UNEP FI's network of banks and insurers and continue to work with others to catalyse change across the entire finance industry.

 To further mobilise the financial community to support a sustainable, resilient and inclusive economy and ensure that sustainability is considered at the highest level of corporations, in 2021, UNEP FI formed the Leadership Council.
-The body comprises CEOs and Chairpersons of banks and insurers currently represented on one of the three elected UNEP FI governance bodies; the Global Steering Committee, the board of the Principles for Responsible Banking or the board of the Principles for Sustainable Insurance.
+The body comprises CEOs and Chairpersons of banks and insurers currently represented on one of the three elected UNEP FI governance bodies; the Global Steering Committee, the Board of the Principles for Responsible Banking or the Board of the Principles for Sustainable Insurance.
 Chaired by the Executive Director of the UN Environment Programme, the UNEP FI Leadership Council meets annually to provide vision and strategic direction to UNEP FI in orienting its role and that of the UN, in shaping, mainstreaming and deepening sustainability integration across the industry.